fitzgen/wasm-debugging-capabilities/README.md

 ship without support for describing packed struct types, but we must not preclude ourselves from ever supporting them.

 ### 1.2.
+Must be embedder agnostic

+The debugging capabilities must not be specific to any single kind of embedder or domain.
+For example, the debugging capabilities must not assume that the embedder is a Web browser.

+### 1.3.
 Must be queryable without running the debuggee program

 For example, a CLI code size profiler must be able to consume information about inlined functions or generic function monomorphization without running the